Reader aurelia.donka left the following comment on my recent post about jazzing up twinsets.

 Where’s the line between dull and elegantly simple?

-I had never heard that phrase before reading this comment, and it struck me as downright combative.
-I mean, I’d imagine that this response might be given when one is directly insulted; Told she dresses sloppily, poorly, dully, or hit by some snarky/inappropriate comment about ratty shoes or an outdated hairdo.
+I had never heard that phrase before reading this comment, and initially it struck me as downright combative.
+I imagined that this response might be given when one is directly insulted; Told she dresses sloppily, poorly, dully, or hit by some snarky/inappropriate comment about ratty shoes or an outdated hairdo.

 ” …’dull’ deflects attention, but ‘elegant’ attracts it.
 Just think about what actresses wear on the red carpet.
 Their dresses may be both simple and elegant, but people still say ‘wow’ when they see them.”

-What’s wrong with dull clothes?
+So what’s wrong with dull clothes?
 Nothing.
 If you want to wear things that even YOU consider to be dull, go for it.
-Again, style is deeply personal and no one – not me, not Tim Gunn, not your mom – can make you wear anything you don’t want to.
+Again, style is deeply personal and no one can make you wear anything you don’t want to.
 And especially if you’re in a spot where you have no money, time, or energy to invest in your appearance, or if attracting attention to yourself is stressful, then cloak yourself in plain, quiet, easy clothes.

 Image courtesy Laura Mary.